Pseudotumor cerebri (idiopathic intracranial hypertension)

 Complications

-For some people with pseudotumor cerebri, their vision continues to worsen, leading to blindness.
+For some people with idiopathic intracranial hypertension, their vision continues to worsen, leading to visual loss.

 Diagnosis

-To diagnose your condition, your doctor will review your symptoms and medical history, conduct a physical examination, and order tests.
+To diagnose idiopathic intracranial hypertension (IIH), your healthcare professional reviews your symptoms and medical history.
+You also need a physical exam and tests.

 Eye exams

-If pseudotumor cerebri is suspected, a doctor trained in eye conditions (ophthalmologist) will look for a distinctive type of swelling affecting the optic nerve in the back of your eye.
+A doctor trained in eye conditions, known as an ophthalmologist, conducts an eye exam.
+The ophthalmologist looks for a specific type of swelling affecting the optic nerve in the back of the eye.

 Brain imaging

-Your doctor might order a lumbar puncture to measure the pressure inside your skull and analyze your spinal fluid.
-In this test, a specialist inserts a needle between two vertebrae in your lower back and removes a small amount of cerebrospinal fluid for testing in the laboratory.
+You may need a lumbar puncture to measure the pressure inside your skull and analyze your spinal fluid.
+In this test, a specialist inserts a needle between two bones in your lower back.
+The specialist then removes a small amount of cerebrospinal fluid.
+The fluid is sent to a laboratory for testing.

 Treatment

-The goal of pseudotumor cerebri treatment is to improve your symptoms and keep your eyesight from worsening.
+The goal of idiopathic intracranial hypertension (IIH) treatment is to improve your symptoms and keep your eyesight from worsening.

-If you're obese, your doctor might recommend a low-sodium weight-loss diet to help improve your symptoms.
+If you have excess weight, your healthcare professional might recommend a low-sodium weight-loss diet to help improve your symptoms.
 You might work with a dietitian to help with your weight-loss goals.
 Some people benefit from weight-loss programs or gastric surgery.

 Medications

-• Glaucoma drugs.
-One of the first drugs usually tried is acetazolamide, a glaucoma drug.
-This medication might reduce the production of cerebrospinal fluid and reduce symptoms.
+- The diuretic acetazolamide.
+Often, acetazolamide is one of the first medicines that’s tried.
+It’s a diuretic and glaucoma medicine.
+This medicine might reduce the production of cerebrospinal fluid and reduce symptoms.

 Possible side effects include stomach upset, fatigue, tingling of fingers, toes and mouth, and kidney stones.